angelaambroz/uwezoTZ/README.md

 4. Buttons for English, Swahili, Math.
 5. ~~`topoJSON` the Tanzania district shapefiles.~~
 6. Turn off event listeners as map is fading in.
+7. Color scale: color-blind-safe?
+8. Make a list of all districts that didn't name-merge.
+Fix!

 ### Notes on GeoJSON/TopoJSON